Maxima of long memory stationary symmetric $\alpha$-stable processes, and self-similar processes with stationary max-increments: A functional limit theorem for partial maxima

 Here $(\epsilon_j)$ are i.i.d.
 Rademacher random variables (symmetric random variables with values $\pm 1$), $(\Gamma_j)$ are the arrival times of a unit rate Poisson process on $(0,\infty)$, and $(U_j^{(n)})$ are i.i.d. $E$-valued random variables with the common law $\eta_n$ defined by

 The sequences $(\epsilon_j)$, $(\Gamma_j)$, and $(U_j^{(n)})$ are taken to be independent.
-We refer to Section 3.10 of \cite{samorodnitsky:taqqu:1994} for series representations of $\alpha$-stable random vectors.
-The representation \eqref{e:series.max} was also used in \cite{samorodnitsky:2004a}, and the argument below is structured similarly to the corresponding argument {\it ibid.}
+We refer to Section~3.10 of Samorodnitsky and Taqqu \cite{samorodnitsky:taqqu:1994} for series representations of $\alpha$-stable random vectors.
+The representation \eqref{e:series.max} was also used in Samorodnitsky \cite {samorodnitsky:2004a}, and the argument below is structured similarly to the corresponding argument ibid.

-The crucial consequence of the assumption $1/2<\beta<1$ is that, in the series representation (\ref{e:series.max}), only the largest Poisson jump will play an important role.
-It is shown in \cite{samorodnitsky:2004a} that, under the assumptions of Theorem \ref{t:main.max}, for every $\eta>0$,
+The crucial consequence of the assumption $1/2<\beta<1$ is that, in the series representation~(\ref{e:series.max}), only the largest Poisson jump will play an important role.
+It is shown in Samorodnitsky \cite{samorodnitsky:2004a} that, under the assumptions of Theorem \ref{t:main.max}, for every $\eta>0$,

-as $n \to \infty$.
+as $n \to\infty$.

 We will proceed in two steps.
 First, we will prove that